eagle1-sys/whereis-api-v0/README.md

 # Eagle1 whereis API

 ## Goal
-We focus on one thing: making it easy to use a simple API query to track a shipment, on any logistics provider.
+Just one: **making it easy** for devlopers to track any shipment from any logistics provider, using a simple API query.

 ## Problem
 Since different logistics providers have their own APIs and data formats, integrating various logistics data poses a significant challenge for app developers.